Janetfanatic/Fantastic-Four/README.md

 - A: --- insert answer here ---
 - Q: Does a higher lead time (lead_time) result in more cancellations?
 - A: --- insert answer here ---

+## Our Roles for Segment 3

+Square: Complete peer reviews on the code.
+Triangle: Create a draft presentation to share with your class.
+Circle: Create a dashboard to display your findings.
+X: Perform a quality assurance check on project deliverables against rubric requirements, and test the code.